top of page

 NFPA 70E and OSHA both call for an arc flash study every 5 years, or sooner if the electrical system has been modified.

 Electrical systems change over time.
 Equipment is added.
 Settings are adjusted.
 Loads shift.
 Each change impacts the risk in the panels.
-The labels may no longer be accurate.
-That puts your employees at risk.
+The labels may no longer be accurate, and that can put your employees at risk.

 An arc flash study answers a simple question: Do your labels match reality?